ghanashyambudhathoki01/ai-agent-blueprint/README.md

 Safety and control are non-negotiable.
 Guardrails include:

 - **Defined Constraints**: Limit tool access and permissible actions to avoid unexpected behavior.
-- **Human Oversight**: Provide checkpoints where agents defer decisions to humans when necessary.5
+- **Human Oversight**: Provide checkpoints where agents defer decisions to humans when necessary.
 - **Monitoring & Logging**: Track agent actions for transparency and traceability.
 - **Fail-safes & Interruptibility**: Ensure agents can be halted and corrected in-flight to prevent escalation of errors.